Canada: Fire destroys two churches in Indigenous reserves | DW | 27.06.2021

 Shortly after, the Chopaka Catholic Church on the Lower Similkameen Indian Band was also set ablaze, broadcaster CTV reported, citing federal police.

-The two churches were burned to the ground, the Royal Canadian Mounted Police (RCMP) said.
+The two churches were burned to the ground, according to the Royal Canadian Mounted Police (RCMP), Canada's national police force.

 Authorities consider the two fires "suspicious, and are looking to determine any possible connection to the church fires in both Penticton and Oliver on June 21, 2021," RCMP Sergeant Jason Bayda said in a statement.

-The Penticton and Oliver fires — about 50 kilometers (30 miles) away — are still under investigation, according to AFP.
+The Penticton and Oliver fires — about 50 kilometers (30 miles) away — are still under investigation, according to the AFP news agency.

 RCMP had issued a statement after last week's fire, stressing that investigators "won't speculate on a motive" despite the sensitivity to recent events.

-Using ground-penetrating radar mapping, over 1,000 unmarked graves at former Indigenous residential schools in Canada were discovered this month.
+Using ground-penetrating radar mapping, over 1,000 unmarked graves were discovered at former Indigenous residential schools in Canada earlier this month.

 In 2008, the Canadian government formally apologized for the inhumane conditions.